 In Orange County, written requests for designation were received during the last permit term from the cities of Laguna Hills (March 12, 2014), Laguna Woods (September 8, 2014), and Lake Forest (April 4, 2014).
 The cities of Laguna Hills and Laguna Woods requested designation to the San Diego Regional Water Quality Control Board for regulation of pollutants in runoff from their MS4s.
 The City of Lake Forest requested designation to the Santa Ana Water Board.
 The Santa Ana and San Diego Water Boards entered into an agreement consistent with these requests on February 10, 2015, contingent on the Santa Ana Water Board issuing draft Order R8-2015-0001, NPDES No. CAS618030, as amended or reissued.
-These requests for designation were recently renewed by the cities of Laguna Hills (August 4, 2022), Laguna Woods (July 11, 2022), and Lake Forest (December 15, 2022).
-Therefore, discharges from the Cities of Laguna Woods’ and Laguna Hills’ MS4s will be regulated through the San Diego Water Board’s regional MS4 permit.
+These requests for designation were renewed by the cities of Laguna Hills (August 4, 2022), Laguna Woods (July 11, 2022), and Lake Forest (December 15, 2022).
+Discharges from the Cities of Laguna Woods’ and Laguna Hills’ MS4s will be regulated through the San Diego Water Board’s regional MS4 permit.
 Under the San Diego Water Board’s regional MS4 permit, those cities must comply with all applicable requirements of Santa Ana Water Board TMDLs.
 This includes meeting WQBELs, receiving water limitations and/or BMP requirements implementing the TMDLs’ WLAs for urban (MS4) discharges.
 The City of Lake Forest will continue to be covered as a permittee under this Order for discharges within the Santa Ana Region and under the San Diego Water Board’s regional MS4 permit for discharges within the San Diego Region.

-In Riverside County, written requests for designation were received last permit term from the cities of Menifee (June 25, 2015), Murrieta (June 22, 2015) and Wildomar (June 23, 2015).
+In Riverside County, written requests for designation were received during the last permit term from the cities of Menifee (June 25, 2015), Murrieta (June 22, 2015) and Wildomar (June 23, 2015).
 The cities of Murrieta and Wildomar requested designation to the San Diego Regional Water Quality Control Board for regulation of pollutants in runoff from their MS4s.
 The City of Menifee requested designation to the Santa Ana Water Board.
 The requests for designation were granted by the respective Executive Officers of the Santa Ana Water Board and San Diego Regional Water Quality Control Board in a designation agreement dated October 26, 2015, subject to the conditions in that agreement.
 The requests for designation were renewed by the cities of Menifee (July 12, 2022), Murrieta (July 25, 2022), and Wildomar (November 15, 2022).
 This Permit continues the previous designations from the last permit term.

 In Los Angeles County, written requests for designation were received from the cities of Claremont (September 19, 2012) and Pomona (September 20, 2012).
 The cities of Claremont and Pomona requested designation to the Santa Ana Water Board for regulation of discharges of bacteria in runoff to the Middle Santa Ana River Watershed.
 This request for designation was granted by the respective Executive Officers of the Santa Ana Water Board and Los Angeles Regional Water Quality Control Board in a designation agreement dated May 31, 2013.
-The cities of Pomona and Claremont are not Permittees under this Order but are covered under a separate NPDES Permit issued by the Santa Ana Water Board (NPDES Permit No. R8-2013-0043).
+The cities of Pomona and Claremont were covered under a separate NPDES Permit issued by the Santa Ana Water Board (Order No. R8-2013-0043).
+The cities of Pomona and Claremont have been included as Permittees under this Order R8-2026-0034, which only regulates discharges containing bacteria into the MSAR watershed waterbodies from MS4s owned or operated by the Cities of Claremont and Pomona.
+Discharges of all other pollutants are regulated through NPDES Permit No. CAS004004, Order R4-2021-0105, as subsequently amended.

 The Santa Ana Water Board reserves the right to terminate or modify the designation agreements or take enforcement actions for violations of the applicable MS4 permit pursuant to Water Code section 13228(b).